Back to Learning CenterEmail Authentication

 3. Easier multi-service management.
 If you run email for clients as an MSP, a mg. subdomain per client domain keeps each platform's records isolated and auditable.

-A root-domain setup is supported too — the main difference is that you must merge include:mailgun.org into the existing SPF record instead of creating a new one, and you should not add Mailgun's MX records if the domain already receives mail elsewhere.
+A root-domain setup is supported too.
+The main difference is that you must merge include:mailgun.org into the existing SPF record instead of creating a new one, and you should not add Mailgun's MX records if the domain already receives mail elsewhere.

 How do you add the Mailgun SPF record?